Warm Up With Winter Wine Tasting In Michigan

-One of the best parts of tasting in the winter is all the variety that’s often in stock.
+One of the best parts of tasting in the winter is all the variety that’s in stock.
 This is the time to be adventurous and expand your palate.
 Talk to the tasting room manager and let them guide you in experimenting with new varietals.
-A lot of the wines we’ve discovered as our favorites over the last few years have been things we never would have tried if we had stuck to what we thought we liked.
-Each winery across the state are as different as the regions they reside in.
 Read below for a few of our favorites from three corners of the state.

-Undoubtedly Michigan's best-known wine region is that of the northwest and Leelanau Peninsula.
+Undoubtedly Michigan's best-known wine region, in part because it rests on the same 45th parallel as the Bordeaux wine region in France, is the Leelanau Peninsula.
 Here, you can explore decadent nodes of various wines created specifically for the winter season.
-Plan a trip to Michigan's northwest to discover these wineries and the surrounding cities and towns, which include Petoskey, Suttons Bay and Traverse City, which has recently been crowned at Greatest Midwest Town by Midwest Living.
+Plan a trip to Michigan's northwest to discover these wineries and the surrounding cities and towns.

 The coast of Lake Michigan offers more than pristine sandy beaches - it's also a great place to find a perfect bottle of winter wine.
-Here you can explore the state's sunset coast and iconic towns such as Holland, South Haven, St. Joseph and many more.
-After an enjoyable day of tasting, take a ride over to Grand Rapids for a night of fun on the town.
+Here you can explore the state's sunset coast and iconic towns like Holland or South Haven.
+After an enjoyable day of tasting, drive less than an hour to Grand Rapids for a night of fun on the town.

 About the Author: Trisha Verma is a passionate Michigander and the co-founder of Drink Michigan – a site dedicated to promoting and celebrating Michigan-made beer, wine and spirits.